prataprc/prataprc.github.io.v1/_contents/javascript.rst

 .. gist:: prataprc/5843946.js?file=scope.js

+it is always a good practice to declare variables with ``var``, so that it gets contained in the enclosing scope.
 Javascript can hoists declarations, that is, both var statements and function declarations will be moved to the top of the enclosing scope.

 name resolution order,